What Is Chronic Care Management and Who Needs It?

 Frequently Asked Questions

 Do I need special equipment for online training?
-Most programs require minimal equipment to start—often just your body weight, though resistance bands or light dumbbells may enhance results.
+Not at all!
+You can start with minimal equipment —often just your body weight, though resistance bands or light dumbbells can enhance results.

 How do trainers correct form through video?
 Professional online trainers use specific verbal cues, request multiple angles, and utilize visual demonstrations to ensure proper technique.